MidnattLantern/HiDoc-API/README.md

 - The model for artist accounts follows a similar structure to Code Institute's Moments tutorial model for profiles.
 - Models use import of `User`, which enables the API to perceive individuals, i.e. differentiate user-A from user-B.
 - Models use the import of `Signals`, which is a part of making it possible to register new users from the front end.
+- The artist account app is used in the front-end to enable the creation of user profiles, and connect authenticated items to each account.

 Project app: